MooersLab/pymolshortcuts/README.md

 The animation below demonstrates the submission of two shortcuts, **sc311** and **sc113**, separated by a semicolon on the command line.
 They generate symmetry mates that fill five unit cells.
-The unit cells form a L shape.
+The unit cells form an L shape.
 Each symmetry mate appears as a separate object in the menu in the panel to the right of the vv.
 These can be removed by entering the shortcut **rmsc**.